sindhu-vedalal/Btcmp-refresh/README.md

 ## Contributing
 <p>There are many ways in which you can contribute to the repository:
   <ul>
     <li> Want to add code for an advanced game?
 Need longer time than the average small game?
-Follow "Branching strategy for a long term feature"
+Follow "Branching strategy for a long term feature".
     <li> Got a bunch of easy games you'd like to add?
-Follow "Github flow workflow"."
+Follow "Github flow workflow".
-    <li> Think you've found a problem with one of the games? *Yikes!* Follow "github flow workflow
+    <li> Think you've found a problem with one of the games? *Yikes!* Follow "github flow workflow".

   </ul>
 </p>